(425) 202-6277

 ProfessiONal ORGANIZATIONS

-● Vice President of K-12 Institutions, NW Association of Title IX Administrators (NW ATIXA)
+● Past Vice-President, Northwest Association of Title IX Administrators

 my personal side

-I have an elementary school-age child and have called Seattle home for over 25 years.
+I am a parent and have called Seattle home for over 35 years.
 With its easy access to mountains, coast, and sea, I can't imagine living anywhere but the Pacific Northwest.
-When not engaged in work or community activities, I like to unplug and unwind with my family camping, sailing, seeing/hearing live music, having spontaneous dance parties, and watching movies.
+When not engaged in work or community activities, I like to unplug and unwind with my family camping, sailing, seeing/hearing live music, and watching movies.

 I also took some time off of from lawyering to (briefly) pursue a career making and working on feature and documentary films.
 After earning a Certificate in Film and Video Production through the University of Washington's Professional and Continuing Education program, I attended a summer program in Venice, Italy of the European Inter-University Centre for Human Rights and Democratisation for certification in Human Rights and Film.
 While I haven't worked on any films in the past few years, I remain interested in impactful stories that promote human and civil rights causes locally, nationally, and internationally.